 And remember, always have patience with your pup.

-Puppies are new to the world and learning SO much.
+Puppies are new to the world and learning so much all the time.
 Try to give them the benefit of the doubt.
-They will take a lot of time and attention in these early stages, but stick with it, and you'll soon find that you have an adorable AND well-trained pup.
+They will take a lot of time and attention in these early stages, but stick with it, and you'll soon find that you have an adorable and well-trained pup.
 And isn't that the dream?